 4 - AVOID JUDGEMENT AND CRITICISM

 With my son, I always listen to him intently, ask questions and give my own views when I know it's safe to.
 I don't judge and don't try to hammer my opinions down his throat.
-Sometimes we agree on certain issues, and sometimes we agree to disagree, and that's totally okay.
+Sometimes we agree on specific issues, and sometimes we agree to disagree, and that's totally okay.
 I can actually hear the liberation and confidence growing in his voice when he's able to voice his opinions without someone trying to 'set him straight' or put him down.

 I realised quickly that it's okay that his thoughts and opinions differ from mine.
 I encourage it, and I respect his opinions.
 After all, we're all entitled to our own opinions.
 That includes teenagers.